RolfHendriks/RHAnimator/README.md

 <img alt="RHAnimator screenshot" src="https://user-images.githubusercontent.com/539554/29385583-3974e5fa-82a6-11e7-8eba-cd668948e1e1.png" width="568" height="320">

 The screen layout uses a two element **UIStackView** to lay out a 50/50 split between the bottom half of the screen, displaying a function graph, and the top half of the screen, displaying everything else.
-Stack views have a property to define their layout direction, so with this setup we can get a horizontal 50/50 split for landscape orientations by just changing a single property on a single view:
+Because stack views have a property to define their layout direction, we can lay out a horizontal 50/50 split for landscape orientations by just changing a single property on a single view:

     private func setWideLayout(_ wide: Bool){
         self.rootStackView.axis = wide ? .horizontal : .vertical